 The National Conference on Citizenship (NCoC) and Philanthropy for Active Civic Engagement (PACE) have undertaken a collaborative exploration to understand the potential of civic learning as a tool to equip communities in addressing the challenges and divisions they face.
-The goal of the exploration is to see if and how we might:
+The goal of this exploration is to see if and how we might:

-- open a dialogue about how to reimagine, re-incorporate, and maximize the potential of civics during this divisive time - enable communities to build an inclusive foundation of engaged citizens - embrace and position civic learning as part of a solutions set to addressing challenges, particularly inequity and lack of opportunity.
+- open a dialogue about how to reimagine, re-incorporate, and maximize the potential of civics during this divisive time, - enable communities to build an inclusive foundation of engaged citizens, and - embrace and position civic learning as part of a solutions set to address challenges, particularly social inequities and a lack of opportunity and support for young people to exercise their civic rights and responsibilities.

 This exploration seeks to expand the dialogue around civic learning as a means to promote equity and opportunity by complementing the important work already being done to build civic knowledge and skills in their own right.
+Our aim with this work is to encourage schools and educational institutions to engage with their communities around issues of inequity and lack of opportunity.
+In doing so, we suggest considering broad forms of civic learning that can take place in both school and community-based contexts.

-This paper outlines key recommendations generated from the exploration so far, incorporating diverse input from individual interviews with field leaders as well as a salon session at the 2017 Annual National Conference on Citizenship (see appendix).
-The recommendations include:
+This paper outlines key recommendations generated from our exploration so far, incorporating diverse input from individual interviews with field leaders as well as a salon session at the 2017 Annual National Conference on Citizenship (see appendix).
+These recommendations include:

-- 1. Expand the picture of who is a civic educator and who needs civic learning; - 2.
-Utilize civic learning as a tool to increase understanding and engagement across lines of difference, while ensuring a shared foundation of knowledge about history; - 3.
-Ensure civic readiness is a critical component in the college and career preparation pipeline; and - 4.
-Support cross-sector collaboration to advance civic learning.
-Ensure it is not just the responsibility of our education system, but of the entire community, to prepare young people for their role in enhancing civic life toward the goal of improving the civic health of their communities.
+- 1. Expanding the picture of who is a civic educator and who needs civic learning; - 2.
+Utilizing civic learning as a tool to increase understanding and engagement across lines of difference, while ensuring a shared foundation of knowledge about history; - 3.
+Ensuring civic readiness is a critical component of the college and career preparation pipeline; and - 4.
+Supporting cross-sector collaboration to advance civic learning.
+Ensuring it is not just the responsibility of our education system, but of the entire community, to prepare young people for their roles in enhancing civic life toward the goal of improving the civic health of their communities.